-- Our Lesser Ritual of the Pentagram is appropriate for the Aeon—the times we are now in.
+- Our Lesser Ritual of the Pentagram is appropriate for the times we are now in.
 It is Gnostic, Thelemic, and utilises the Enochian language.

 - Concerned over the use of the ‘averse’ pentagram (point downward)?
 Then read this article: Why is the Pentagram upside-down?

 - Complete Lesser Ritual of the Pentagram

 Firstly, we need to understand how the Cube of Space is formulated in the Lesser Ritual of the Pentagram.
 We need to practice and understand the magical mudras or Godforms.
 We have restored these to their natural and ancient form, so you will find they differ in some respects from what is given elsewhere.
 For example, in Aleister Crowley’s Liber O, or in various publications presenting the historic rites and ceremonies of the Golden Dawn.

 Beginning the Lesser Ritual of the Pentagram: Stand up, with your head facing forward, and place the heel of your left foot against the middle of the instep of your right foot, forming a right-angle.
 Extend both arms at right angles to your body, so that you form a ‘T’ shape.
 The palms of your hands should be turned upwards.

 This mudra typifies and embodies the unity of heaven and earth, spirit and matter, the eternal and the temporal.
 It is the mark or sign of ‘Life’, encompassing all worlds and creatures.
 The circle of the heavens or space is the full range of consciousness.
 The cross defines a nexus between the eternal and the temporal worlds of space, time and matter.
 Use this mudra for stability, strength and endurance.
 Use it to acknowledge that the whole universe is a living, moving field of conscious intelligence, a continuum in which no creature or thing is truly separate.